Pennsylvania man arrested on suspicion of murder 8 years after wife vanished from Philly suburb

 “But, uh my, I’m not sure where my wife is.
 She, she uh, didn’t come home from work on Monday night uh as expected.”

-Later that day, Gould told a state trooper that after taking the previous week off work for a “stomach illness” Maciejewska left Monday morning – April 10th – for work “in a panic” in her blue Audi and never came back.
+Later that day, Gould told a state trooper that after taking the previous week off work for a “stomach illness,” Maciejewska left Monday morning – April 10 – for work “in a panic” in her blue Audi and never came back.

 He said his wife left her phone at home so it could update.